tomsWebConsulting/twcsl/v7.1/Customer Account Panel Change/README.md

 ## Classes

-Squarespace includes virtually no semantic class names for the Customer Account Panel element.
+Squarespace includes virtually no semantic class names for the Customer Account panel element.
 This code attempts to add some useful classes.

   * twc-capc-addresses
   * twc-capc-close
   * twc-capc-greeting
   * twc-capc-greeting-sign-out
+  * twc-capc-header
   * twc-capc-orders
   * twc-capc-profile
   * twc-capc-sign-out
   * twc-capc-title
-  * twc-capc-title-close

 If you use SS dynamically generated class names, the ones that look like a string of gibberish, your code will most likely break pretty quickly.
 My code is